neutron-simlab/CrystalScatter/README.md

 The software is still under development but the source here is functional but some input parameter settings may not produce the desired output.

+There is no Cuda Windows library available for the currently used compiler.
+Therefore no GPU support for the windows platform available.
+The program will use only all found CPU-Cores for the maximum number of threads.

+**Informations for users from the ECNS2023**
+Currently the GUI is reworked but not finished.
+And I want to write some interfaces for the essential functions.
+If this is done, I'll upload the code here.

 # Documentation
 The documentation provided here might have older screenshots.
 Not all implemented features are documented at the moment.